There are no statewide elections in Oklahoma in 2021

-Early voting in Oklahoma will take place from October 29 – October 31 at the county boards of election.
+Early voting in Oklahoma will take place from5 days before Election Day until 3 days before the election at the county boards of election.

 Oklahoma’s Address Confidentiality Program can provide survivors of domestic violence, sexual assault, or stalking with confidential voter registration.
 Learn more here.